tony--/s2c2f/specification/framework.md

 Some examples depicted herein are provided for illustration only and are fictitious.
 No real association or connection is intended or should be inferred.

-This document does not provide you with any legal rights to any intellectual property in any Microsoft product.
-You may copy and use this document for your internal, reference purposes.

 Licensed under [Community Specification License 1.0](https://github.com/CommunitySpecification/1.0)

 # Table of Contents